Winston-Lin/dziganto.github.io/_posts/2017-7-28-An-Introduction-To-Online-Learning.md

 # Implementing With Scikit-Learn
 You can tackle both classification and regression problems with online learning.
 Additionally, there are a variety of loss functions, regularization options, and other hyperparameters for the choosing.
 To keep this brief, I'll walk you through a regression example using robust regression with L2 regularization.

->If you're interested in implementing Ordinary Least Square or in implementing Support Vector Machines or Logistic Regression for classification problems, see my notebook [here](https://github.com/dziganto/dziganto.github.io/blob/master/_notebooks/Online_Learning.ipynb) for details.
+>If you're interested in implementing Ordinary Least Squares or in implementing Support Vector Machines or Logistic Regression for classification problems, see my notebook [here](https://github.com/dziganto/dziganto.github.io/blob/master/_notebooks/Online_Learning.ipynb) for details.

 Scikit-learn comes with a number of canonical datasets.
 We'll use the [Boston](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston) dataset here.